What is a Personality Test?

 Big Five Personality Test

-The Big Five, or Five Factor Model is used to identify the five basic aspects that make up human personality: openness, conscientiousness, extroversion, agreeableness and neuroticism.
+The Big Five, or five-factor model is used to identify the five basic aspects that make up human personality: openness, conscientiousness, extroversion, agreeableness, and neuroticism.

 Initially developed in the 1970s, it’s been reaffirmed several times via independent research over the years, and is considered one of the most reliable types of personality test.

-Personality Tests in Recruitment
+Personality Tests in Personnel Selection

 It is common to be required to complete a personality test as part of the job application process.
 The employer applies these tests to estimate the likelihood that applicants will be suitable for the job position and workplace.
-The personality traits that the employer is looking for depends on the occupation and workplace.
+The personality traits that the employer is looking for depend on the occupation and workplace.

 Can you prepare for a personality test?

 That does not mean that you cannot prepare.
 Knowing what to expect will help reduce test anxiety and increase the likelihood of completing the test correctly.
 We suggest that you try a no-risk personality test before you take the real pre-employment test.
-Look below to try our free personality test based on the Five Factor Model.
+Look below to try our free personality test based on the five-factor model.